Zunaid3Y/CatFaceID/README.md

 ## Deployment Notes

 - API: `api/server.py` (FastAPI).
-Add your frontend origin to CORS in `api/server.py`.
-- Frontend: serve `web/` statically (e.g., Netlify).
-Update `web/app.js` API base.
-- One simple setup: Deploy API on Render/Fly/Heroku, serve UI on Netlify/Vercel.
-- Tunnels for local demos: Cloudflare Tunnel or ngrok pointing frontend and backend ports to public URLs.
+Configure CORS if calling from external tools.
+- For remote demos, you can expose the API via a tunnel (Cloudflare Tunnel, ngrok) and call its endpoints directly.

 ## Extras